8 minute read

-Maintaining a positive online reputation starts with developing a strong brand that stands for your core values and mission statement.
+Maintaining a positive online reputation starts with developing a strong brand.
+Consider your core values and craft a personal brand statement.
 If people can feel a personal connection with your brand, then all the technical reputation work we are about to discuss will happen more organically.

 Here are a few tips to keep in mind when building your brand identity:

 - Outline the main purpose of your brand.
 Ask yourself big picture questions like “Why does your brand exist?”
 “How are you different from your competitors” and “What problems are you solving for your target audience?”

 - Research your target audience.
 Who do you exist to serve?
 Make sure that your messaging is aligned with your target audience.
 Think about the kinds of search phrases they may use to find you online.

 - Establish your branding and messaging.
 Work to maintain consistency across all your marketing and promotion activities to establish a strong voice.
 Again, keep your stakeholders' search phrases in mind.
 What would the bank Google?
 How about prospective employees?